After five centuries, where’s the earthquake damage?

 That wasn’t the case at Q’enqo which was clearly a shrine.
 Many believe it was adorned with representations of gods in the Inkan pantheon, zoomorphic carvings, and the wawqi.
 The Spanish would have destroyed these as part of their “Extirpation of Idols” to deprive the Inkas of any reminder of their non-Christian religion.

 But it’s not all darkness and gloom at Q’enqo.
 Two carved cylinders sit atop the formation.
 These are generally believed to be Intiwatana (effectively a sundial).
 Inti is not only the name associated with the sun god but it is the Quechua word for sun.
-If these are indeed Intiwatana it’s an indication that some sort astronomical timekeeping was another element crucial to the site.
-Whether these indicate marked time between solstices and equinoxes or to prompt the time for worship or sacrifice to Inti is likely to remain one of the site’s many mysteries.
+If these are indeed Intiwatana it’s an indication that some sort of astronomical timekeeping was another element crucial to the site.
+Whether these indicate that they marked time between solstices and equinoxes or were used to prompt the time for worship or sacrifice to Inti is likely to remain one of the site’s many mysteries.